First Data: Headquarters

 First Data's original headquarters, where the company remained based until 1992, were in Omaha, Nebraska.
-First Data's headquarters were located in Greenwood Village, Colorado.
+They later moved their headquarters to Greenwood Village, Colorado.
 In 2009 First Data announced that it was moving its headquarters from Greater Denver to Atlanta.
 While the official First Data headquarters are located in Atlanta, Georgia, First Data's principal executive offices are in New York City.

 Philanthropy

 In October 2014, First Data launched First Data Salutes.
 First Data Salutes is the company-wide military engagement strategy aimed at helping the veteran-owned business community and service members and their families transitioning to civilian careers.

-In 2015, First Data made a seven-year, $7 million commitment to the Institute for Veterans and Military Families at Syracuse University to fund education, research, training and other opportunities for transitioning veterans entering the business community.
+In 2015, First Data made a seven-year, $7 million commitment to the Institute for Veterans and Military Families at Syracuse University to fund education, research, training, and other opportunities for transitioning veterans entering the business community.
 The company was listed on DiversityInc's 25 Noteworthy Companies for 2015.
-In May 2017 First Data was recognized as the #1 company on the Military Times annual “Best for Vets: Employers 2017” list.
+In May 2017 First Data was recognized as the #1 company on the Military Times annual "Best for Vets: Employers 2017" list.